guitar-wiring-visualizer/guitar-wiring-visualizer.github.io/README.md

-This repo hosts the app on github pages.
-See the source code repo for source code.
+This repo hosts the guitar-wiring-visualizer app on github pages.
+See the [source repo](https://github.com/guitar-wiring-visualizer) for the code.

+Note: the site is served from the `gh-pages` branch.